Bitter Melon

 Taiwan bitter melon, very light color, very large, very mild, very rare.

 Different varieties have different degrees of bitterness.
 The Indian type is the most bitter.
 I occasionally find a long narrow dark green Chinese variety that's a little milder than most.
 The very large Taiwan variety pictured at the left may be a little too mild.
-It would be a good "starter melon" if it weren't so rare.
+It might be a good "starter melon" if it weren't so rare.

-Storing: These gourds are quite perishable, the Indian varieties more so because their pointy skin is more prone to damage.
+These gourds are quite perishable, the Indian varieties more so because their pointy skin is more prone to damage.
 In either case they should be kept refrigerated, preferably wrapped in paper rather than plastic and for a few days at most.

-Cooking: Bitter melons are most often used in soups and stir fries or stuffed.
+Bitter melons are most often used in soups and stir fries or stuffed.
 For stir fries do parboil the melon slices in boiling water for about 3 minutes so they need be stir fried for only a minute or two.

 gd_bittz 070916 - www.clovegarden.com